Precision viticulture.

 PREDICTIVE MODELS

-The combination of data from various sources, along with knowledge of the state of the art in viticulture, has allowed our Data Science experts to develop customized algorithms capable of predicting:
+The combination of data from various sources, along with knowledge of the state of the art

 - The development stage of the vines (phenological phases).